 Based on the brainstorm session I did earlier in the process, I now start to pick out some of the bigger ticket projects and tasks I want to tackle.
 I’ll list them out along with tasks on another page in my notebook.
 The Brand Planner also has a nice, tidy section on setting priorities in your business and how to break them out into manageable tasks!

 Step 7 | Decide on my 3 words

 Each year, instead of committing to new year resolutions, which I think are great, but don’t really work for me, I set 3 intention words for the coming year.
 These are words I want to embrace and focus on in any aspect of my business and/or life.

-My words for the coming year: connection, real, sustainable.
+My words for the coming year: collaboration, nurture, sustainable.